-HoonArt is a car blog devoted to automotive lifestyle, events, and the love of driving from the perspective of the east coast of the United States.
-Living in the sunshine state, our content mainly focuses on the local Florida scene.
-We are based in Tampa, Florida, within a large and vibrant import scene.
-As much as California, New York, and Detroit are the epicenters of the American automotive universe, there are many areas to the south and the east that we like to showcase as well, in our own flavor of the small, (sometimes) cheap, (sometimes) fast, and (always) fun.
+HoonArt is a car blog devoted to sports cars and the enjoyment of driving, the thrill of holding your momentum through a corner in a small lightweight roadster with a thimble-full of horsepower and a mountain of grip.
+Through the blog we explore car culture, the automotive lifestyle, car-centric events, and the love of all things driven, captured through the lens of Florida-based photographer Bryce Womeldurf.
+Being based in the sunshine state, our content mainly focuses on the local Florida scene in Tampa, where a large and vibrant import scene flourishes.
+As much as California, New York, and Detroit are the epicenters of the American automotive universe, there are many areas of the country we like to feature, in our own flavor of the small, sometimes cheap, sometimes fast, and always fun.
 This was the basis for HoonArt from the beginning.
-We’ve also taken the opportunity to expand into featuring a curated aggregation of articles from all over the world that not only feature the cheap, fast, and fun, but also the nostalgic, the exotic, and the inspirational.
+We’ve also taken the opportunity to expand into featuring a curated aggregation of articles from all over the web that not only feature the cheap, fast, and fun, but also the nostalgic, the exotic, and the aspirational.

 About the Author: